 What is a “team” in your convenience store?
 It’s not just another word for “staff.”
 A team is a group of people – in your case, your employees – who work together to achieve a common goal.
-Take a look at the different ways you can promote teamwork in your convenience store.
+Effective teamwork increases productivity, boosts morale, and enhances customer service.
+Take a look at the different ways you can improve teamwork in your convenience store:

 - Clarify roles and goals.
 If employees don’t know who is responsible for what, they can’t be expected to work together effectively.
 Similarly, if they don’t know what they’re working toward, they can’t be expected to move together in the right direction.